Programs and Staffing:

-The Ketchikan Arts Council began in 1953 and in 1970 the organization was incorporated as the Ketchikan Arts Council.
+The Ketchikan Arts Council was founded in 1953 and incorporated as the Ketchikan Arts Council in 1970.
 In 1975, we had our first Blueberry Arts Festival.
 The name was changed to the Ketchikan Area Arts and Humanities Council in 1980.
 The KAAHC is recognized by the City of Ketchikan as the official agency responsible for the advancement of the arts in the community.
-For many years the KAAHC was operated from the home of volunteers.
+For many years the KAAHC was operated out of the home of volunteers.
 By 1980 a part-time executive director was hired and by 1981 the position became full-time.
 1985 saw the origination of the first annual Wearable Art Fashion Runway Show.
 By 1987, growth in programs and services and an increase in KAAHC member group involvement required the addition of a full-time administrative assistant, which was upgraded to a full-time program director position in 1990.

 In 1998, the annual Gigglefeet Dance Festival was launched during the Blueberry Arts Festival, providing for a dramatic increase in summer programming.
 This and other expansions of KAAHC programming necessitated adding a halftime office manager which became full time in 2001, and was upgraded to operations manager in 2004.
-The KAAHC is currently staffed by three full-time professionals.
+In 2013 after many discussions with stakeholders, members, artists, educators and other community members, the Board of the Arts Council determined it was necessary to create a fourth position at the organization, the Education Director.
+With the added staff position the organization can focus more effectively on life long learning programming for Ketchikan.

 In 2008 KAAHC noticed that a historic building on Main Street in downtown Ketchikan was available for purchase.
 The building was the Christian Science Church building, constructed in 1946.
 It was clear to the organization that the space was a perfect fit for the organization and the price tag was just right!
 With the help of the City of Ketchikan, Wells Fargo and our community members we were able to raise the funds needed within a few months to purchase the building at 330 Main Street.
 But that was just the beginning.
 The renovations of the building were the second step – a process the organization had never dipped a toe into before.
 Upon the purchase of the building, the Rasmuson Foundation was the first foundation to grant funds for the subsequent renovations needed and the M.J.
 Charitable Trust was the second.
 With the funds from the two foundations it was possible for KAAHC to begin renovations and to take a very small construction loan for the remaining costs.
 Renovation began in March of 2009 and were completed in August.
 The staff moved into the new home for the Arts Council and the Main Street Gallery in August.